xayon40-12/ImplHydro/README.md

 #### Raw data

 The raw data can be outputed by using the `-r <every>` flag where `<every>` is the physical time between each save.
-The raw data is binary file of double precison floating point numbers.
+The raw data is a binary file of double precison floating point numbers.
 All the data of one cell are stored together and every cell come in order where the X direction is first, Y second and Z/$\eta$ last.
 The `variables:` field of the `info.txt` file contains the name of the variables stored in every cells.
 There will be one double precision floating point number for each of these variables.
 As the first variables for each cells are the coordinates x, y, z, it is not necessary to take care about the order in which each cells are stored

 #### Hypersurface data

 In the case of 2+1D and 3+1D viscous with TrENTO initial conditions, the hypersurface data needed for the freezeout are stored in binary format in the `surface.dat` file.
-The data are stored in oreder as double precision floating point numbers: time $t$, space coordinate $x-y-\eta$, covariant normal vector $\sigma_\mu$ with length equal to the transverse volume, velocity $v^i$, shear tensor upper triangle $\pi^{\mu\nu}$, shear pressure.
+The data are stored in order as double precision floating point numbers: time $\tau$, space coordinate $x-y-\eta$, covariant normal vector $\sigma_\mu$ with length equal to the transverse volume, velocity $v^i$,  upper triangle part of the shear tensor$\pi^{\mu\nu}$, shear pressure.
 In 2+1D it corresponds to: